Vinz369/Vinzie/README.md

 # Vinzie
-This is my Tuto for Dennis profolio
+This is my Tuto to learn to build Dennis protfolio